 ”…the only way to love a person is not, as the stereotyped Christian notion is, to coddle them and bring them soup when they are sick, but by listening to them and seeing and believing in the god, in the poet, in them.
 For by doing this, you keep the god and the poet alive and make it flourish.”

 All this reminded me of a ‘decision’ made many, many years ago.
-During my last high school years I loved the natural sciences including math but also art.
+During my last high school years, I loved the natural sciences, including math, but also art.
 Physics was the strongest in terms of appreciation by others.

 But I do want to do more writing and so Brenda Ueland’s book came just at the right time.